-The 12th edition of our annual Trends Report, VAT Trends: Toward Continuous Transaction Controls, puts the spotlight on current and near-term legal requirements across regions and VAT compliance domains, including the four emerging megatrends that have businesses of all sizes and industries on notice.
-Download your complimentary copy of the report.
+The 13th edition of our annual Trends Report puts the spotlight on current and near-term compliance requirements across regions and VAT compliance domains.
+With a focus on the four megatrends in VAT that businesses of all sizes and industries need to be aware of, it’s an essential read.

-Authored by a team of international tax compliance experts, the Sovos Trends Report includes extensive recommendations on how companies can prepare for and thrive through these changes.
-The focus of this year’s edition is on four emerging megatrends with potential to drive change in the way organizations approach regulatory reporting and manage compliance.
+Authored by our team of international tax compliance experts, Trends includes extensive guidance on how companies can prepare for and thrive through these changes.

-Additionally, this year’s report includes a major review of the country and regional requirement profiles.
-These profiles provide a snapshot of current and near-term planned legal requirements across the different VAT compliance domains that companies need to be aware of if they are to survive the paradigm shift that is taking place today.
+The report also includes a major review of the country and regional VAT compliance requirements.
+These profiles provide a snapshot of the current and near-term planned legal requirements across the different VAT compliance domains that companies need to be aware of if they are to survive the paradigm shift that is taking place today.